-For a successful recovery, the patient needs to sit up and stand again as quickly as possible.
+For a successful rehabilitation, the patient needs to sit up and stand again as quickly as possible.

 The Vertica clinic with its sitting and standing positions provides ideal support for patients and nursing staff.

-Early mobilisation brings strong health and economic benefits.
+Early mobilisation in rehabilitation brings strong health and economic benefits.

 ERGONOMIC — For nursing staff,